The Last Will of Moira Leahy: A Novel by Therese Walsh (Three Rivers Press; $15.00; 304 pages)

 Sticking with the story until the end will, however, reward the reader with a satisfying conclusion to this unique tale by a very promising writer.

-This review was written by Joseph Arellano.
-Reprinted courtesy of Sacramento Book Review.
 “This tender tale of sisterhood, self-discovery, and forgiveness will captivate fans of contemporary women’s fiction.”
 Library Journal